opencv/opencv/modules/imgproc/doc/filtering.rst

 .. c:function:: static inline Scalar morphologyDefaultBorderValue(){ return Scalar::all(DBL_MAX) }

-    Creates engine for non-separable morphological operations
+    Creates an engine for non-separable morphological operations.

-    :param op: The morphology operation id,  ``MORPH_ERODE``  or  ``MORPH_DILATE``
+    :param op: Morphology operation id,  ``MORPH_ERODE``  or  ``MORPH_DILATE`` .

-    :param type: The input/output image type
+    :param type: Input/output image type.

-    :param element: The 2D 8-bit structuring element for the morphological operation.
-Non-zero elements indicate the pixels that belong to the element
+    :param element: 2D 8-bit structuring element for a morphological operation.
+Non-zero elements indicate the pixels that belong to the element.

-    :param esize: The horizontal or vertical structuring element size for separable morphological operations
+    :param esize: Horizontal or vertical structuring element size for separable morphological operations.

-    :param anchor: The anchor position within the structuring element; negative values mean that the anchor is at the center
+    :param anchor: Anchor position within the structuring element.
+Negative values mean that the anchor is at the kernel center.

-    :param rowBorderType, columnBorderType: The pixel extrapolation methods in the horizontal and the vertical directions; see  :func:`borderInterpolate`
+    :param rowBorderType, columnBorderType: Pixel extrapolation methods in the horizontal and vertical directions.
+See  :func:`borderInterpolate` for details.

-    :param borderValue: The border value in case of a constant border.
-The default value, \   ``morphologyDefaultBorderValue`` , has the special meaning.
+    :param borderValue: Border value in case of a constant border.
+The default value, \   ``morphologyDefaultBorderValue`` , has a special meaning.
 It is transformed  :math:`+\inf`  for the erosion and to  :math:`-\inf`  for the dilation, which means that the minimum (maximum) is effectively computed only over the pixels that are inside the image.

 The functions construct primitive morphological filtering operations or a filter engine based on them.
-Normally it's enough to use
+Normally it is enough to use
-:func:`createMorphologyFilter` or even higher-level :func:`erode`,:func:`dilate` or
+:func:`createMorphologyFilter` or even higher-level :func:`erode`,
+:func:`dilate` , or
+:func:`morphologyEx` .
-:func:`morphologyEx` , Note, that
+Note that
-:func:`createMorphologyFilter` analyses the structuring element shape and builds a separable morphological filter engine when the structuring element is square.
+:func:`createMorphologyFilter` analyzes the structuring element shape and builds a separable morphological filter engine when the structuring element is square.

-See also:
+See Also:
-:func:`erode`,:func:`dilate`,:func:`morphologyEx`,:func:`FilterEngine`
+:func:`erode`,
+:func:`dilate`,
+:func:`morphologyEx`,
+:func:`FilterEngine`
 .. index:: createSeparableLinearFilter

 createSeparableLinearFilter